-- As digital transformation contributes to and helps shape the future of work, organizations increasingly will need to upskill and reskill workers to take on new job functions and fill new technology talent gaps.
+- As digital transformation contributes to and helps shape the future of work, organisations increasingly will need to upskill and reskill workers to take on new job functions and fill new technology talent gaps.

 - With a limited labor pool and rising labor costs, the business case for automating repetitive manual activities continues to be compelling.

-- Companies lacking access to talent that understands new technologies and how to deploy them may find themselves lagging behind competitors who can react quickly to assimilate innovations into their organizations and workplace cultures.
+- Companies lacking access to talent that understands new technologies and how to deploy them may find themselves lagging behind competitors who can react quickly to assimilate innovations into their organisations and workplace cultures.

 Remote, hybrid, in-office … it’s all about flexibility – for both employers and employees